rkoeninger/ShenScript/docs/interop.rst

    :param node Child:  DOM Node to append to :shen:`Parent`.
    :returns:           Empty list.

+.. function:: (dom.on-ready F)

+   Calls the function :shen:`F` when the DOM is loaded and ready.
+Value returned by callback is ignored.

+   :param function F: Function that performs operations requiring the DOM.
+   :returns:          Empty list.

 .. function:: (dom.query Selector)

    Finds an element matching the given CSS selector in the :js:`document`.